tohid-yousefi/Predicting_Body_Fat_Using_Regression_MLA/README.md

 # Predicting_Body_Fat_Using_Regression_MLA
-In this section we well be predicting body fat using regression machine learning algorithms
+In this section we will be predicting body fat using regression machine learning algorithms

 ________________________